vinceumo/todo/tutorial.md

 </nav>
 ```

-In `content/js/app.js`, we are going to had `isNavOpen` in our data.
-If you change our data to **true** the nav will show up.
+In `content/js/app.js`, we need `isNavOpen` in our data.
+If you change the value of this last one to **true**, the nav will show up.

 The **data** property in vue.js is where we store the data of our application but as well the state of our UI.
-For example, if _isNavOpen_ is by default set to false but by changing its value to true we can bind the class _is-open_ to the DOM.
+For example, `isNavOpen` is by default set to false but by changing its value to true we can bind the class _is-open_ to the DOM.

-We are going to add `isNavOpen: false` to our app.js.
+In our app.js we need to add `isNavOpen: false`.

 ```javascript
 var app = new Vue({